Information for New Students | Episcopal High School

 Students will also be given their athletic issue at this time, which includes an Episcopal tee shirt, and athletic shorts Each student is additionally given a lock for their locker and a laundry strap so that practice clothing can be washed by the athletics department in between each training session.
 Please visit the Athletics page on the EHS website for more information about athletic issue and what athletic equipment is and is not provided for athletes by the School.

-Please contact Director of Athletics Jen Fitzpatrick, Associate Director of Athletics Damian Walsh, or Assistant Director of Athletics Kadeem Rodgers with any questions or concerns.
+Please contact Director of Athletics Jen Fitzpatrick or Associate Director of Athletics Damian Walsh with any questions or concerns.

 Technology/Laptops